10 Moments That Nearly Destroyed Rock

 Within a year of that song's release, three of the genre's rising stars died in a plane crash.
 Rock's appointed "king" ended up out of action for two years, while personal issues impacted the careers of Chuck Berry and Jerry Lee Lewis.
 All of it bolstered the argument that rock was just a passing fad.
 Others filled the gap until 1964, however, when the Beatles led the British Invasion.

-As the '60s and '70s unfolded, rock solidified its place in the culture, and later withstood threats both actual (the Parents Music Resource Center) and perceived (disco, hip-hop).
-Even so, a series of what-if scenarios have unfolded along the way that would have changed the course of music history, had things turned out differently.
+As the '60s and '70s unfolded, rock solidified its place in the culture, and later withstood threats both actual (the Parents Music Resource Center) and perceived (disco, hip-hop) before settling into a permanent place in the culture.
+Even so, a series of what-if scenarios have unfolded along the way that would have changed the course of music history if things turned out differently.